jbosstm/narayana/qa/README.txt

 From July 2009, JBossTS no longer uses the DTF framework for running QA tests.
 Instead the tests have been converted to junit4 and use a small scaffold to spawn the java processes as required.
-This allows better use of existing tool support e.g. junit ant integration, hudson.
+This allows better use of existing tool support e.g. junit ant integration.

 requires: jdk (1.9+), ant (1.9.6+), database drivers (for jdbc tests only, see build.xml)